Spectral-Analysis-UPB/PyZeta/README.rst

 - class representations of the following Schottky surfaces: *hyperbolic cylinder*, *funneled torus*, *n-funnel surface* (module **ifs**)
 - an abstract base class for custom implementations of hyperbolic surfaces (module **ifs**)
-- two different implementations of rootfinding algorithms for holomorphic functions in one variable based on the argument principle (module **rootfinder**)
 - calculation of quantum mechanical resonances for hyperbolic surfaces (module **zeta**)
 - calculation of classical resonances for the geodesic flow on hyperbolic surfaces, which for Schottky surfaces coincides with the quantum resonances spectrum by